mattdax/AssignmentOne/README.txt

 | |  | | | |  | | | (_) | |    \ \_/ /\__/ /
 \_|  |_/_|_|  |_|  \___/|_|     \___/\____/

+1. Download the file and leave all files in the folder
-1. Make sure you have internet connection.
+2. Make sure you have internet connection.
 Currently does not work on the Appleby Students Wifi
-2. Run the main file, the Setup.py will run automatically after opening Main.py
+3. Run the main file, the Setup.py will run automatically after opening Main.py